ralphbecket/Web/Od/README.md

 (C) Ralph Becket, 2016

 A smart virtual-DOM library.
-* Other vDOM schemes: "redraw _everything_, _every time_... _really fast._".
+* Other vDOM schemes: "_redraw everything, every time... really fast._".
-* Od: "quickly redraw just what you need, when you need it -- and Keep It Predictable.".
+* Od: "_quickly redraw just what you need, when you need it -- and keep it predictable._".

+Od's compartmentalised approach to UI components brings two benefits you don't often see in (any?) other vDOM libraries.
+The first is that you can move a component anywhere in the DOM without redrawing it, losing its state, or, worse, having its state confused with that of another component.
+The second is that an update to one component has no effect on the DOM of any other component; this is quite helpful when working with third-party libraries that also want access to DOM elements in your components.

 ## Why try Od?
 * It's small (the full set including promises, routing, named element constructors, etc., is 5.3 KBytes minified and gzipped).